Wzs010429/Wzs010429.github.io/_pages/about.md

 # 💻 Working Experiences

-- *2024.07 - now*, Graduate Teaching Assistant for COMPSCI 761: Advanced Topics in Artificial Intelligence, at the University of Auckland, New Zealand.
+- *2024.07 - 2024.11*, Graduate Teaching Assistant for COMPSCI 761: Advanced Topics in Artificial Intelligence, at the University of Auckland, New Zealand.
 - *2023.11 - 2024.02*, Summer Intern as an AI Developer at [HouGarden](https://nz.hougarden.com/), New Zealand.
 - *2023.07 - 2024.11*, Graduate Teaching Assistant for COMPSCI 367: Artificial Intelligence, at the University of Auckland, New Zealand.